paralus/website/docs/Quickstart/kind.md

 ### Accessing Existing Cluster

-With all the changes in place, it's time to apply the bootstarp yaml file that we download while [importing an existing cluster](#importing-an-existing-cluster)
+With all the changes in place, it's time to apply the bootstrap yaml file that we download while [importing an existing cluster](#importing-an-existing-cluster)

 ```bash
 kubectl apply -f mylocalcluster.yaml